 An independent evaluation of the Western suburbs’ high risk client strategy during its pilot phase between 2008 – 2010 was commenced in 2011.
 Read more

 Women’s Voices Steering Justice Reform is a film project that aims to capture the experiences of women who have experienced family violence and the Victorian Court response to family violence.
 Read more

 In recognition of the relationship between family violence, child abuse and child safety and well being, the Think Child Partnership Agreement seeks to establish a collaborative effort to ensure children, young people, men and women receive the services they need.
 Read more

 Common Risk Assessment Framework (CRAF) Training is a program of training targeted to a range of professionals, with the aim being to develop a common understanding and approach to managing risk in a family violence context.
 Read more

 Training: Perpetrator accountability in a child protection framework

-No To Violence delivered a 1-day workshop to child protection and family services workers in Melbourne’s west in 2012 to enable effective responses to male perpetrators of family violence in a child protection context.
+No To Violence delivered a one day workshop to child protection and family services workers in Melbourne’s west in 2012 to enable effective responses to male perpetrators of family violence in a child protection context.
 Read more